bcrisologo/mongodb-atlas-data-api/nodejs/README.md

 1. Create the [Data API Key](https://docs.atlas.mongodb.com/api/data-api/#2.-create-a-data-api-key).

-1. Install the following packages on the `server` folder with the command:
+1. Install the following packages on the `server` folder with the [npm](https://www.npmjs.com/) command:
 ```
-npm install express axios cors https
+npm install express axios node-fetch
 ```

 On the JS file, update the following variables: